 Organic Furniture: Is There Really Such a Thing?

-Finding a nontoxic mattress is getting easier and affordable today (this is the mattress we use for all the beds in our home).
-However, the same cannot be said for organic furniture!
+While finding a nontoxic mattress is getting easier and affordable today, the same cannot be said for organic furniture!

 A few brands boast organic cotton upholstery, but watch out for the materials underneath!
 There is a lot of greenwashing going on in the furniture industry.
 A savvy consumer needs to be on high alert so as not to get scammed by clever marketing.